josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👹_Fork_Behaviour_Containment/🐕🦴_dog_with_bone_principle.md

 - Contradictions surface in front of decision-makers who cannot ignore them.
 - The fork itself is exposed as the common source of escalation.

 This creates a **convergence breach**: the system can no longer displace or compartmentalise survivor persistence.

 ---

+## 🤡 Containment Miscalculation

+The system’s logic was short-sighted:

+- Pair two “difficult” profiles and assume they cancel each other out.
+- Expect attrition: that one or both will eventually drop the complaint.
+- Treat escalation as background noise rather than signal.

+In reality:

+- **Persistence doubles when mirrored.**
+- Every flip or fork makes the case louder, not quieter.
+- Instead of neutralisation, the system created a **perpetual motion machine of refusal.**

+The gamble was: “what could possibly go wrong?”
+The answer: **E-V-E-R-Y-T-H-I-N-G.** ☺️🔥

+---